nhsconnect/prm-practice-migration-staging/guide/09-end-of-your-migration.md

 * Once the survey is complete, the practice sends the Deployment Survey Form to the Clinical Commissioning Group or Commissioning Support Unit (whichever is the assigned Tracking database administrator)
 * The above assigned Tracking database administrator updates the Tracking database Schedule A Maintenance screen with the information that the practice has provided -->

-* The above assigned Tracking database administrator updates the Tracking database Schedule A Maintenance screen with the information that the practice has provided

-## Retrospective and feedback
+## Lessons learned and feedback

-We encourage you to hold a ‘Retrospective’ session with all the key people involved.
-A retrospective is a meeting whereby you look back at the events that took part during the migration and assess the following…
+We encourage you to hold a ‘lessons learned’ session with all the key people involved.
+It is a retrospective meeting whereby you look back at the events that took part during the migration and assess the following…

 * What worked well?